 Maths GPU clusters and servers

-Currently there are a number of GPU facilities available to Maths users - some are used by individual research groups and will not be detailed here but there are 3 generally accessible facilities consisting of two separate clusters plus a stand-alone GPU server.
-The clusters each have their own host servers, nvidia1.ma and nvidia2.ma, which share the same PCI-express expansion chassis that physically accommodates the GPU cards.
+Currently there are a number of GPU facilities available to Maths users - some are used by individual research groups and will not be detailed here but there are 4 generally accessible facilities consisting of two separate clusters plus two stand-alone GPU servers.
+The clusters each have their own host servers, nvidia1.ma and nvidia2.ma are server blades installed into the same chassis, which share the same PCI-express expansion chassis that physically accommodates the GPU cards.
 Both clusters are identical except for the GPU cards installed:

-- nvidia1: three M2090 GPU cards with 512 CUDA cores and 6 Gbytes of memory
+- nvidia1: three Tesla M2090 GPU cards with 512 CUDA cores and 6 Gbytes of memory

 - nvidia2: two Tesla K20m GPU cards with 2496 CUDA cores and 5 Gbytes of memory

 2.4 TB of local disk storage is available on each server for user home directories and in addition, the Maths data storage servers silos 1-4 and calculus are mounted on each GPU server via NFS.
-Running the Ubuntu 14.04 LTS Linux operating system, the latest nVidia CUDA version 6.5 drivers and Toolkit is installed on both although the CULA Tools sparse and dense libraries are currently not installed because at present, there is no version of these that will work with CUDA 6.5.
+Running the Ubuntu 16.04 LTS Linux operating system, the nVidia CUDA version 9 drivers and Toolkit is installed on both.

-- nvidia3: this is the stand-alone GPU server which is fitted with two nVidia K40 GPU cards each with 2880 cores, 12 Gb of memory and 50 GB of local storage as well as access to the networked storage facilities.
-With Ubuntu 16.04 and the latest CUDA software, this facility is considerably more up to date than nvidia1 or nvidia2 and is better suited to experimental leading-edge applications.
+- nvidia3: this is the stand-alone GPU server which is fitted with two nVidia K40 GPU cards each with 2880 cores, 12 Gb of memory and 2 TB of local storage as well as access to the networked storage facilities.
+With Ubuntu 18.04 and the latest CUDA 11 software as well as support for OpenCL, this facility is considerably more up to date than nvidia1 or nvidia2 and is better suited to experimental leading-edge applications.

 Programs you can run on the clusters may either be pre-compiled binaries that have been built and linked on another compatible GPU system or ones you have written yourself (or using source code given to you by others) as a CUDA source file and compiled using the nvcc compiler.
 By convention, CUDA source files have the suffix .cu but may contain a mix of C, C++ and CUDA statements; nvcc uses the system's gcc compiler to generate non-GPU object code when necessary, switching automatically to the nVidia PTX compiler for GPU object code.

 - Before you start writing and compiling your own CUDA programs, you might want to have a look at some examples and you'll find a comprehensive selection of ready-to-compile programs in /usr/local/cuda/samples.
-A script called cuda-install-samples-6.5.sh is provided for you to make a writable copy of these read-only examples in your own home directory so that you can compile and run your own versions - here's an example of its use:
+A script called cuda-install-samples-11.0.sh is provided for you on nvidia3 and nvidia4 (cuda-install-samples-9.0.sh on nvidia1 and nvidia2) to make a writable copy of these read-only examples in your own home directory so that you can compile and run your own versions - here's an example of its use:

-- The utility should report it has found 3 GPUs for nvidia1 (two in the case of nvidia2 and just one on nvidia3) and provide a detailed listing of the features for each of them.
+- The utility should report it has found 3 GPUs for nvidia1 (two in the case of nvidia2 and nvidia3, eight for nvidia4) and provide a detailed listing of the features for each of them.

 - nvcc does have a man page on the server but it's not very useful since it just lists the main nVidia CUDA utilities with very little information on their usage.
 You'll find a selection of nVidia documentation in PDF format right here on this server and you can also access nVidia's own online documentation for full information on the CUDA Toolkit.